aadarshsable/Darsh-s_Notes/101/BIO101/The Chemical Basis of Life/Elements, Atoms, and Compounds.md

  - ***Iodine*** is essential only for vertebrates (Animal with Backbones).
    Some effects of iodine deficiency leads to miscarriages, poor growth, and mental impairment.
 Deficiencies are usually found in inland regions as Seafood, kelp, dairy products and dark leafy greens are good natural sources.
-   A Global stratergy to eleminate iodine deficiency involves unviersal iodization of all salts
+   A Global stratergy to eleminate iodine deficiency involves unviersal iodization of all salts.

 $Q.$ Explain how table salt illustrates the concept of emergent properties